apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /highlight >}}

 {{< highlight go >}}
-type ComputeWordLengthFn struct{}
+// ComputeWordLengthFn is a DoFn that computes the word length of string elements. type ComputeWordLengthFn struct{}

+// ProcessElement computes the length of word and emits the result.
+// When creating structs as a DoFn, the ProcessElement method performs the
-func (fn *ComputeWordLengthFn) ProcessElement(word string, emit func(int)) {
+// work of this step in the pipeline. func (fn *ComputeWordLengthFn) ProcessElement(word string, emit func(int)) {
    ...
 }